 Specific Aim 2: Perform targeted and global -OMICS analyses with state-of-the-art instrumentation and resources via a highly trained and qualified team.

-In general, the Proteomics Section will employ the widely used and powerful bottom-up strategy for protein identification and quantification (relative and absolute).
+In general, the Proteomics Section employ the widely used and powerful bottom-up strategy for protein identification and quantification (relative and absolute).
 Briefly, protein samples are extracted from tissues, biological cells, or biological fluid and then prepared by protein denaturation, reduction of disulfide bonds, alkylation of free cysteines, and enzymatic digestion.
 Peptides are then purified via solid phase extraction and analyzed by LC MS/MS. Specific applications to explore include discovery and targeted proteomic studies.
 Examples of each include:

 Applications in Discovery Proteomics